DFE-Digital/get-into-teaching-app/app/views/content/international-qualified-teacher-status/_next-steps-for-candidates.md

 ### Apply for your teaching job and visa

-You can apply for teaching jobs in England using the [Teaching Vacancies](https://teaching-vacancies.service.gov.uk/) service.
+You can [apply for teaching jobs in England](https://teaching-vacancies.service.gov.uk/) using a free, UK government-backed service.

 You'll also need a visa or immigration status allowing you to work in England.
 You can use this UK government tool to [check if you need a visa](https://www.gov.uk/check-uk-visa).